alessandropec/ML_breast_cancer/README.md

 # An exploration of ML methods for breast cancer classification
-This repository contains the code for the exam project of "Mathematics for machine learning" course at Politecnico of Torino (years 2022)
+This repository contains the code for the exam project of "Mathematics for machine learning" course at Politecnico of Torino (years 2022).
+Please refer to the uploaded Tesina (*tesina.pdf*) for more detail on the analysis and methods used.

 ## Dependencies
 - **Python 3** (tested on python 3.7)